High Altitude (HA) jet information and installation for the WG carburetor

 EFI ignition Putting an EFI system on a paramotor would solve the HA problem but such a system has other problems.
 Particularly, it greatly complicates the fuel delivery and electrical systems.
 The computer which meters the fuel delivery has to be programmed and sensors must be mounted all over the engine to measure things like the exhaust gas stream temperature and O2 content, ambient air pressure, air temperature, engine speed, throttle valve position, engine vacuum, and intake air velocity.
 Think about it....
 What is gained over a carburetor?
 Pilots can efficiently fly over a great range of altitude with an EFI system but who flies more than a few thousand feet above launch?
 If it is done, it is only for a brief period.
 Kits run around $600 and would take dozens of hours to install and calibrate.
 The Walbro carburetors are simple, cheap, and work well, considering.
 A greater problem with an EFI system is that it must have a source of pressurized fuel.
 Anything less than a submerged in-tank high pressure fuel pump would work.
 Any pump that is not at the bottom of the fuel tank will result in vapor lock of the fuel system.
 I think it is a lot of trouble for not much of a performance increase.

 Changing the jet size There are two ways to decrease the main jet size in the WG.
 One way is to modify the jet itself (time consuming and not accurate).
 The better way is to install a smaller jet, a much more accurate method.
-We have the HA jets which are hand machined in our shop for $12 ea.
-(FREE shipping included) for the various engines that use the WG.
+We have the HA jets which are machined in our shop (FREE shipping included) for the various engines that use the WG.

 Jet sizing for HA use